Protect Your Child’s Best Interests And Your Parenting Time

 Modifications And Enforcement

 First Response Family Law, can help you pursue or contest a modification after a child custody order is in place.
-He can help you understand parenting time guidelines and how to seek enforcement of a custody arrangement.
+We can help you understand parenting time guidelines and how to seek enforcement of a custody arrangement.
 When divorcing parents struggle to cooperate well, it is important to stay focused on finding solutions and preserving a child’s sense of security.
-Lawyer TJ Walczak knows from personal experience as well as from his law practice how challenging, yet how critical this matter can be.
-He offers his clients the reassuring support they need to protect custody and visitation rights with minimal complications.
+We know from personal experience as well as from practicing law how challenging, yet how critical this matter can be.
+We offer our clients the reassuring support they need to protect custody and visitation rights with minimal complications.